 What this means for you is faster target acquisition and accuracy you can depend on.
 It’s starting effective range is 5 yards.
 On deer, the Bone Collector maxes out at 350 yards, on trees at 450 yards, and highly reflective targets at 850 yards.

-These distances are appropriate for hunters as they’re within shooting range and accurate enough for even long-range target shooting.
+These distances are appropriate for hunters as they’re within shooting range and accurate enough for long-range target shooting.
 For bow hunters, you have both accuracy and ARC to get the distance you need to prevent overshooting on your target.

 You got it.
 The cheap laser rangefinder is covered by the Ironclad Warranty.
 It doesn’t matter if you bought it from someone else, if damage was your fault or not (excluding deliberate damage), or when the Bone Collector 850 was purchased.